Help for low-bandwidth situations for Teams for EDU

-- Media bit rate (this is set per-user).
+- Media bit rate (this setting is set per-user).

-To learn more about your options, and to walk through the specifics of what policies you'd need to set for meetings and video, check out Meeting policy settings in Teams: Audio and video for detailed walk-through information.
+To learn more about your options, and to walk through the specifics of what policies you'd need to set for meetings and video, check out Meeting policy settings in Teams: Audio and video.

 Screen sharing policies

-For a good idea of what you can do about limiting screen sharing via policy settings, check out Meeting policy settings in Teams: Screen sharing.
+For a good idea of what you can do about limiting screen sharing via policy settings, check out Meeting policy settings in Teams: Audio and video.

 Dial-in number for meetings